aesy/yumme-web/README.md

     $ docker build . -t yumme-web --build-arg YUMME_SERVER=<domain>/api/v1/

+An image is created and published automatically to github packages on git tag pushes.

 ## Contribute
 Use the [issue tracker](https://github.com/aesy/yumme-web/issues) to report bugs or make feature requests.
 Pull requests are welcome, but it may be a good idea to create an issue to discuss any